eadwinCode/django-ninja-extra/docs/api_controller/model_controller.md

 # **Model APIController**
+Model Controllers dynamically creates **CRUD** operations for a **Django ORM** model in a controller based on some configurations.

 Model Controllers extend the `ControllerBase` class and introduce two configuration variables, namely `model_config` and `model_service`.

-The `model_config` is responsible for defining configurations related to routes and schema generation, while the `model_service` refers to a class that manages CRUD (Create, Read, Update, Delete) operations for the specified model.
+- `model_config` is responsible for defining configurations related to routes and schema generation
+- `model_service` refers to a class that manages CRUD (Create, Read, Update, Delete) operations for the specified model.

 For example, consider the definition of an `Event` model in Django: